Student Counseling Program

 Family Crisis Resource Center

 Allegany College of Maryland has partnered with the Family Crisis Resource Center (Cumberland) to provide easily accessible domestic violence and sexual assault support services to students.
 FCRC is a non-profit, nongovernmental sexual assault and domestic violence victim services organization.
 FCRC is available by appointment and in emergencies to help any student [or employee] who has experienced past or present domestic violence, dating violence, child abuse, sexual abuse, rape, sexual assault, incest, or stalking.
 All FCRC services are free.

 Mental Health First Aid

 Screening for Mental Health

-Allegany College of Maryland is registered with College Response, an online screening programs for depression, generalized anxiety disorder, PTSD, bipolar disorder, alcohol/drug use disorders, and eating disorders.
-These personal assessments can be completed by any student from any internet connection; if the results indicate treatment or services may be needed, the student will be given appropriate referral information.
+Allegany College of Maryland has registered with College Response to offer online screening programs for depression, generalized anxiety disorder, PTSD, bipolar disorder, alcohol/drug use disorders, and eating disorders.
+These free personal assessments can be completed by any student from any internet connection; if the results indicate treatment or services may be needed, the student will be given appropriate referral information.